GiovanniSalvi/New_Library/README.md

     2. Add heroku git repository replacing with the name of the app.

+    3. Edit config vars from  app’s Settings tab in the Heroku Dashboard such as:MONGO_DBNAME,MONGO_URI,SECRET_KEY.

-    3. Create a requirenments.txt file in order heroku can identify the project as a python project and insert in the root folder.
+    4. Create a requirenments.txt file in order heroku can identify the project as a python project and insert in the root folder.

-    4. Create a procfile which contains  the name of the python file that runs your application and the name of the app.
+    5. Create a procfile which contains  the name of the python file that runs your application and the name of the app.

-    5. Add and commit using git add. and git commit -m "message" commands.
+    6. Add and commit using git add. and git commit -m "message" commands.

-    6. Finally push the app using git push command.
+    7. Finally push the app using git push command.

 ---